UBC-STAT/stat-545-guidebook/README.md

 - make all of that reproducible, reusable, and shareable
 - using R

-Part II is STAT 547M -- hope to see you there, too!

-__Credits__: 1.5
+STAT 547M is "Part II".

+Each course is worth 1.5 credits.

 ### Selected Topics

+STAT 545:

 * Introduction to [R](http://www.r-project.org) and the [RStudio IDE](http://www.rstudio.com/products/rstudio/): scripts, the workspace, RStudio Projects, daily workflow
 * Generate reports from R scripts and [R Markdown](http://rmarkdown.rstudio.com)